 You need to know who your customers are going to be.
 Any successful restaurant understands its key demographics and how it will market its business to these potential customers.
 Your business plan must outline important information about your customers and provide detailed data about the availability of these customers in your area.

 Market research is often helpful in demonstrating that the type of customer you are looking for is readily available in your local marketplace.
-Supporting information must be available here to show investors that you have customers to keep your restaurant long-term.
+Supporting information must be available here to show investors you have customers to keep your restaurant long-term.

 Marketing strategies and an ongoing plan are essential to the success of a new business — especially a restaurant.
 It would be best to show how you would make people aware of your new restaurant and engage customers in the future.
 Your restaurant business plan can include marketing details such as: